supermarsx/smsgate/spec.md

 - Plays notification sound if enabled.
 - Optional browser notifications for new messages (permission required).
 - Shows server/phone status indicators and a "Close session" action.
+- Renders optional metadata entries if present on a message.
 - Runs a periodic sync against `/api/messages/list` to reconcile any missed messages.
 - Sync polling runs every 5-10 seconds and uses `/api/messages/hash` to skip full sync when unchanged, only when WS is disconnected.
 - HTTP sync endpoints are disabled by default; enable only if needed for recovery.